greshbasic/advanced-maze-machine/README.md

     This version is...

-    - Written in python instead of Java
+    - Written in Python instead of Java

     - Written by scratch opposed to having some files supplied